mmistakes/minimal-mistakes/_pages/cv.md

 Education
 ======
-* B.S. in Mathematics, University of Buea, 2014
-* M.S. in Applied Mathematics, Columbia University in the City of New York, 2016
 * Ph.D in Mathematics, University of Tennessee Knoxville, 2023 (Expected).
+* M.S. in Applied Mathematics, Columbia University in the City of New York, 2016.
+* B.S. in Mathematics, University of Buea, 2014.

 Work experience
 ======